 Several other initiatives and programs within ESD provide technology drivers to the AIST Program.
 These include the current Earth Observing System Data and Information System (EOSDIS), the Earth Science Mission Operations (ESMO), the Instrument Incubator Program (IIP), the Earth Science Applied Science Program, the Earth Science Information Partners (ESIP Federation) and NASA's Earth Science Data System Working Groups (ESDSWG).
 The long-term goals of the ESD science focus areas also present significant technology challenges for information systems.
 Based on a cyclic analysis of technology need, AIST identifies and prioritizes ESD information technology goals.

 Technology Infusion Opportunities

 Many technology infusion candidates are targeted for AIST developments.
 ESD roadmapping activities are identifying science objectives, missions, and some technology drivers.
-This information is being expanded with insights on new missions, some currently in formulation, such as NPOES Preparatory Program (NPP), Global Precipitation Measurement Mission (GPM), Landsat Data Continuity Mission (LDCM), and others.
+This information is being expanded with insights on new missions such as NPOES Preparatory Program (NPP), Global Precipitation Measurement Mission (GPM), Landsat Data Continuity Mission (LDCM), and others.
 ESTO is especially interested in addressing the recommendations of the National Research Council’s Earth Science and Applications from Space: National Imperatives for the Next Decade and Beyond, know as the “decadal survey”.
 Other initiatives and programs within ESD include EOSDIS , the ESIP Federation, ESMO, and ESDSWG.